Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Details on the Empirical Application

-According to the estimated mixing weights presented in Figure~\ref{fig:seriesplot}, the first regime (blue) mainly prevails after the collapse of Lehman Brothers in the Financial crisis in September 2008.
-The first regime also obtains large mixing weights during and before the early 2000's recession, however.
-The second regime (red) dominates when the first one does not; that is, mainly before the Financial crisis, but excluding the aforementioned periods when the first regime obtains large mixing weights.
-After the Financial crisis, the second regime's mixing weights stay close to zero, excluding a short period before the early 2010's recession.
-Because the first regime is characterized by negative output gap and it mainly prevails after the Financial crisis, we refer to it as the low-growth post-Financial crisis regime.
-Accordingly, because the second regime is characterized by positive output gap and it mainly prevails before the Financial crisis, we refer to it as the high-growth pre-Financial crisis regime.
+According to the estimated mixing weights presented in Figure~\ref{fig:seriesplot}, Regime 1 mainly prevails after the collapse of Lehman Brothers in the Financial crisis in September 2008.
+Regime 1 also obtains large mixing weights during and before the early 2000's recession, however.
+Regime 2 dominates when the first one does not; that is, mainly before the Financial crisis, but excluding the aforementioned periods when the first regime obtains large mixing weights.
+After the Financial crisis, mixing weights of Regime 2 stay close to zero, excluding a short period before the early 2010's recession.